Gizmochina - China Phones, Tablets , Gadgets News And Review - Gizmochina

 News / by - ago

-ZTE announced its dual-camera phone the ZTE Blade V8 at CES 2017.
-There was no mention of a release date or pricing details at the launch but today we have…

-There are indications that Sony is working on two new Xperia smartphones that might come powered by the MediaTek Helio P20 MT6757 chipset.
-The UAProf (User Agent Profile) specifications of…
+Japan Display Inc., the company jointly found by Sony, Hitachi, and Toshiba to merge their display businesses, has announced that it has begun the mass production of a new type…

-Comparison / by - ago
+Motorola / by - ago

-So you have got some spare money left from the holidays or maybe you lost your phone when you were on vacation, bottom line is you need a new phone…

-The unending wait for the OPPO Find 9 lingers on and really some geeks are not making it any easier.
-Since the Find 7 dropped in 2014, fans have been in…
+The Moto G5 Plus leaked about a week ago.
+So far, we have seen specs, a press image, and a possible price and launch date.
+What we have today are…

 LG / by - ago